Tielman Brothers

 The Tielman Brothers was the first Dutch-Indonesian band to successfully venture into the international music scene in the 1950s.
-They were one of the pioneers of rock and roll in The Netherlands, and are credited with releasing the first Dutch rock and roll single, "Rock Little Baby of Mine" in 1958.
+They were one of the pioneers of rock and roll in The Netherlands and are credited with releasing the first Dutch rock and roll single, "Rock Little Baby of Mine" in 1958.
 The band became famous in Europe for playing a kind of rock and roll later called Indorock, a fusion of Indonesian and Western music with roots in Kroncong.
 At the height of their career, in the 1950s and early 1960s, the band was hailed as one of the greatest live-acts in Europe.

 History

-The founders of the band are the children of Herman Tielman from Kupang, East Nusa Tenggara (NTT), Eastern Indonesia and Flora Lorine Hess: Andy (vocals, guitar), Reggy (guitar), Ponthon (bass) and Loulou Tielman (drums).
+The founders of the band are the children of Herman Tielman from Kupang, East Nusa Tenggara (NTT), Eastern Indonesia and Flora Lorine Hess: Andy (vocals, guitar), Reggy (guitar), Ponthon (bass), and Loulou Tielman (drums).
 They grew up in Indonesia, where they first performed under the names Timor Brothers and the Four T's.

 Although not the first band, the Tielman Brothers were at the forefront of what was later called the Indorock scene.

 1950s

 In 1956, The Tielman Brothers moved to The Netherlands, first to Breda, later to The Hague.
 Their performances were noted because of their spectacular stage act, which included guitar tossing.

 In 1958 the band were part of the Dutch pavilion at the Brussels World Fair.
 They were the relief band.
 While the Hawaiian band took a break, the Tielman brothers were supposed to be on for just 15 minutes but took advantage of the opportunity.
 While on stage they excited the audience with their stage antics while tossing instruments to each other and playing the bass with their teeth etc. Their energetic stage performance drew the attention of international concert promoters, and the band was booked to play for several concerts in German night clubs, including on the Reeperbahn in Hamburg.

-After the World Fair, The Tielman Brothers were signed by the Belgian record label Fernap Records to record their first single, a song called Rock Little Baby of Mine.
-This is considered to be the first Dutch rock 'n' roll record.
+After the World Fair, The Tielman Brothers were signed by the Belgian record label Fernap Records to record their first single, a song called "Rock Little Baby of Mine".
+This is considered to be the first Dutch rock 'n' roll record released in 1958.
 In 1959, the band was signed to Imperial Records.